ActianCorp/integration-platform-docs/docs/integration-manager/templates/creating-a-configuration-from-a-template.md

 5. (Optional) Select a different template.

     :::caution[IMPORTANT]

-    Care is required if you are changing the source and template. <font color="red">This needs further explanation.</font>
+    Care is required if you are changing the source and template. <font color="red">This needs further explanation.
+What does the user need to do or avoid?</font>
     :::

 6. Click **Create**.